Osteoporosis: A Deeper Dive

 What is osteoporosis?

-Osteoporosis, meaning “porous bone”, is a bone disorder that causes decreased bone strength and density, which increases the likelihood of fracture.
+Osteoporosis, meaning “porous bone”, is a bone disorder that causes decreased bone strength and density.
+This can lead to an increased risk of fracture.

 How do bones work?